-Nevertheless, one could make the proposition that complex systems show emergent behaviour that is not only surprising, but could not be anticipated in principle.
-We share the position that this proposition is equal to proposing that the system is alive (Chalmers, 1996).
-And although human beings are part of the aviation system we take the position that the aviation system is put together by humans and run by humans but is in itself inanimate.
+Nevertheless, one could make the claim that complex systems show emergent behaviour that is not only surprising, but could not be anticipated in principle.
+We agree with Chalmers that this claim is equivalent to proposing that the system is alive (Chalmers, 1996).
+And although human beings are part of the aviation system we take the position that the aviation system is constructed and run by humans but is in itself inanimate.
 (Arshinov and Fuchs, 2003, Goldstein, 1999).

 As regards causality in the "legal" sense, this is an issue that also plays a role in the discussion about flood defences: what causes a flood: high water or a low dike.
 This is a question like what is the contribution of the left hand to the noise when clapping hands.
-We consider the cause of the flood to be the combination of height of water and height of dike where the latter is lower than the former.
+The cause of the flood is the combination of height of water and height of dike where the latter is lower than the former.
 A cause therefore is a multi-attribute entity.
 More generally a cause is the occurrence of a particular combination of the values of relevant parameters that give rise to an accident.